Snaacky/thewiki/docs/guides/playback.md

 Decoding is the process of deciphering the encoded video into a format that your device can display.

-There are two ways to handle video decoding: Software (SW), and Hardware (HW)
+There are two ways to handle video decoding:

-**Software decoding** uses your CPU to bruteforce decode any format, and is only limited by how powerful your chip is.
+- **Software decoding** uses your CPU, allowing your system to decode any format, and is only limited by how powerful your chip is.

-**Hardware decoding** is vastly more efficient as it uses dedicated decoders on your GPU, resulting in better performance, less power usage, and less strain on your CPU.
-However older devices will not have support for newer codecs.
+- **Hardware decoding** uses dedicated decoders on your GPU, making it vastly more efficient and resulting in better performance, lower power usage, and less strain on your CPU. *However, some older devices will not support this option for newer codecs.*

 For most users, this isn't an issue.
 Generally: